balena-io/docs/pages/learn/welcome/introduction.md

 # Welcome

 [Resin.io][resin] makes it easy to deploy code to fleets of connected devices, bringing the power of Linux containers to the edge.
-We've chosen tools already familiar to web developers—including [git][git] and [Docker][docker]—so that the applications and workflows you've built for the cloud can be transferred seamlessly to internet-connected single-board computers, such as the [Raspberry Pi][rasppi] and [Intel NUC][nuc].
-Our platform is a reliable, powerful, and intuitive solution for updating, maintaining, and monitoring the code running on your remote devices.
+We've optimized the cloud paradigm for remote devices, taking familiar container workflows and custom building for low overhead, high reliability, and out-of-the-box support across a wide variety of devices.
+With a few simple commands, you can monitor, manage, and update your fleet from anywhere.

 Our [resin.io primer][primer] covers the platform from end to end, walking through all the pieces and how they fit together.
 We've also defined some [core concepts][concepts] you'll see throughout the documentation.